What Makes an Event Worth the Investment?

 Smooth Delivery isn’t Enough

 A lot of events are well organised, that's usually the easy bit.
-But this should be the bare minimum, not the success.
+This should be the bare minimum, not the success.

 An event can be perfectly managed and still not justify the spend.